Trump's Obama obsession drives his foreign policy - Local News 8

 Trump’s Obama obsession drives his foreign policy

-As President Donald Trump and his allies explain the recent decision to launch a fatal strike on Iranian military leader Qasam Soleimani, one name continues to pop up: Barack Obama.
+As President Donald Trump and his allies speak to the country and the world amid the fallout from the fatal strike on Iranian military leader Qasam Soleimani, one name continues to pop up: Barack Obama.

+The former president made an appearance in all but name during Trump’s Wednesday address following an Iranian missile attack on two Iraqi bases housing US troops the previous night.

+“The missiles fired last night at us and our allies were paid for with the funds made available by the last administration,” Trump said, referencing the release of frozen Iranian funds as negotiated by Obama’s administration in the Iran nuclear deal.

 Speaking to conservative radio host Rush Limbaugh on Monday, Trump mentioned his immediate predecessor’s name four times in the first five minutes of a 20-minute interview.

-Note: UPDATE: This story originally published on January 7 and was updated to reflect President Donald Trump’s statement on January 8 about Iran’s missile attack on Iraqi bases.